Rosengate/exedra/README.md

 composer.lock
 ~~~
 #### /App/app.php
-You can write up the boot file anywhere.
-But there're several directory config paths required to be configured.
+You can write up the boot file (**app.php**) anywhere.
+But there're several important directory config paths required to be configured.

-Create a simple boot file named **app.php** under App.
+First, create the boot file named **app.php** under App.

 And load the composer autoload accordingly.
-The **app.php** file should return the same \Exedra\Application instance, so it's usable for the front controller index.php, or wizard/console later.
+The **app.php** file should return the same \Exedra\Application instance, so it's usable for the front controller index.php, or wizard (console) later.
 ~~~
 require_once __DIR__.'/../vendor/autoload.php';